-Disney Junior is treating us to a special screening of two episodes of the upcoming animated series “PUPPY DOG PALS ,” which will be premiere April 2017.
-Since the show will demonstrate positive lessons about friendship, problem-solving, collaboration, creativity and adventure, I can’t wait to be part of the Q&A with PUPPY DOG PALS Executive Producer Sean Coyle and Disney Junior Creative Executive Diane Ikemiyashiro to learn more.
+Disney Junior is treating us to a special screening of two episodes of the upcoming animated series “PUPPY DOG PALS ,” which will be premiere in April 2017.
+Since the show will demonstrate positive lessons about friendship, problem-solving, collaboration, creativity, and adventure, I can’t wait to be part of the Q&A with PUPPY DOG PALS Executive Producer Sean Coyle and Disney Junior Creative Executive Diane Ikemiyashiro to learn more.

-In addition to all this exclusive content, I’ll be learning about the history of stock car racing, including the evolution of car design, stories of legend drivers with Creative Director Jay Ward and Former Crew Chief for Hendrick Motorsports Ray Evernham.
+In addition to all this exclusive content, I’ll be learning about the history of stock car racing, including the evolution of car design, stories of legendary drivers with Creative Director Jay Ward and Former Crew Chief for Hendrick Motorsports Ray Evernham.

 Oh… I almost forgot!
 We’re also going to shop at the Pixar store and tour the Sonoma Raceway garage!

 Sounds like I’m living on the fast fast lane?
-The itinerary is jam packed – we’ll have late days and early mornings, and I’ll be juggling my college classes (did I say it is MATH?) in between.
-I’ll be doing homework from the beautiful Hilton Garden Inn Hotel, so I won’t really mind, if you know what I mean.
+The itinerary is jam-packed – we’ll have late days and early mornings, and I’ll be juggling my college classes (did I say it is MATH?) in between.
+I’ll be doing homework from the beautiful Hilton Garden Inn Hotel, so I won’t really mind if you know what I mean.

 What I am a bit nervous about is learning to change out a tire at the Pit Stop and to take a lap around the racetrack in a real race car!I Ay ay ay…!!!!
 Can pull it off?
 It sounds exhilarating!

-For the next three weeks, I’ll be pushing the gas on my life, excited that I’m moving at the speed of my own life, knowing I’ll be able to hit the breaks, when needed.
+For the next three weeks, I’ll be pushing the gas on my life, excited that I’m moving at the speed of my own life, knowing I’ll be able to hit the breaks when needed.